 The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
-Under statutory arrangements, the Council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
+Under statutory arrangements, the council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.

-Deferred Capital Receipts Reserve 2021/22 £'000 2022/23 £'000 Balance at 1 April 5,200 5,064 Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement - (61) Transfer to the Capital Receipts Reserve upon receipt of cash (136) (135) Transfers between reserves - - Balance at 31 March 5,064 4,868
+Deferred Capital Receipts Reserve 2021/22 £000's 2022/23 £000's Balance at 1 April 5,200 5,064 Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement - (61) Transfer to the Capital Receipts Reserve upon receipt of cash Transfers between reserves (136) (135) Balance at 31 March 5,064 4,868